XpiritCommunityEvents/HOLAgentFramework/exercises/module2/HOL2-1.md

     ```csharp
     var kernelBuilder = Kernel
         .CreateBuilder()
-        .AddAzureAIInferenceChatCompletion(model, token, new Uri(endpoint));
+        .AddOpenAIChatCompletion(model, new Uri(endpoint), token);

     var kernel = kernelBuilder.Build();
     ```

     We now have an instance of the Semantic Kernel to interact with.
-The `AddAzureAIInferenceChatCompletion` comes from the `Microsoft.SemanticKernel.Connectors.AzureAIInference`.
-Semantic Kernel is pluggable, so by adding connector packages for other AI vendors, you can mix and match them using the kernel instance.

 ## Build a simple chat client